Are you ready for some truth?

 It might be a case where buying a little of both is the best way to protect yourself.

-Serious illness cover covers immediate, short term expenses.
+Serious illness coverage covers immediate, short-term expenses.

 Income protection replaces your income long-term and allows you to get on with your life.
-That’s why it’s called Long Term Disability Cover in other countries.
+That’s why it’s called Long-Term Disability Cover in other countries.

 Or read this whopper: